TACC/coe-332-sp21/docs/week10/deployments.rst

 We have added a ``volumeMounts`` stanza to ``spec.containers`` and we added a ``volumes`` stanza to the ``spec``.
 These have the following effects:

-  * The ``volumeMounts`` describe a ``mountPath`` in the container that should be provided by a volume instead of what might (possibly) be contained in the image at that path.
+  * The ``volumeMounts`` include a ``mountPath`` attribute whose value should be the path in the container that is to be provided by a volume instead of what might possibly be contained in the image at that path.
 Whatever is provided by the volume will overwrite anything in the image at that location.
-  * The ``volumes`` stanza state that a volume with a given name should be fulfilled with a specific persistentVolumeClaim.
+  * The ``volumes`` stanza states that a volume with a given name should be fulfilled with a specific persistentVolumeClaim.
-    Since the volume name (``hello-<username>-data``) matches the name in the ``volumeMounts`` stanza, this volume will be used.
+    Since the volume name (``hello-<username>-data``) matches the name in the ``volumeMounts`` stanza, this volume will be used for the volumeMount.
   * In k8s, a persistent volume claim makes a request for some storage from a storage resource configured by the k8s administrator in advance.
 While complex, this system supports a variety of storage systems without requiring the application engineer to know details about the storage implementation.